siderolabs/cluster-api-bootstrap-provider-talos/README.md

 ## Intro

-The Cluster API Bootstrap Provider Talos (CABPT) is a project by [Talos Systems](https://www.talos-systems.com/) that provides a [Cluster API](https://github.com/kubernetes-sigs/cluster-api)(CAPI) bootstrap provider for use in deploying Talos-based Kubernetes nodes across any environment.
+The Cluster API Bootstrap Provider Talos (CABPT) is a project by [Sidero Labs](https://www.siderolabs.com/) that provides a [Cluster API](https://github.com/kubernetes-sigs/cluster-api)(CAPI) bootstrap provider for use in deploying Talos-based Kubernetes nodes across any environment.
 Given some basic info, this provider will generate bootstrap configurations for a given machine and reconcile the necessary custom resources for CAPI to pick up the generated data.

 ## Corequisites